SQL Server 2008 introduced the Filtered Indexes.

-If I have only one non clustered index including Gender column and I am selecting records bases on Gender, it scans full index pages to find a data for particular Gender.
+If I have only non-clustered index including Gender column and I am selecting records bases on Gender, it scans full index pages to find data for particular Gender.

-If I create two separate Filtered Indexes for Male and Female, it scans and uses only one Gender index bases on a filter which actually improve the query performance.
+If I create two separate Filtered Indexes for Male and Female, it scans and uses only one Gender index bases on a filter which improves the query performance.

-Another example is, There is one process table which contains 0 to 9 different process_id data, but a very less number of records with process_id 0 (10% only) and require to fetch record for process_id 0.
+Another example is, There is one process table which contains 0 to 9 different process_id data, but a very less number of records with process_id 0 (10% only) and you need to fetch record for process_id 0.

-In this situation, we can create Filtered Index for process_id 0 instead of searching all the process_id.
+In this situation, we can create Filtered Index for process_id 0 instead of search all the process_id.

 Example to create Filtered Indexes: